 John 8:11 (spurious text) – This reference to Jesus as maryah is within the spurious account of the woman caught in adultery.
 This was added years after John wrote his Gospel and is not genuine.

 Acts 2:38 (spurious addition) – Jesus is called ‘Lord (maryah) Jesus’ here in the Aramaic.
 However, in (what is likely to be) the original Greek, there is no mention of ‘Lord’ here.
 So this maryah is a spurious addition by the Aramaic translator.
-It is also clearly not intended to be a euphemism for YHWH, since “get baptized in the name of Jehovah Jesus the Anointed One” not only makes no sense, but also contradicts the other verses that clearly say to be baptized in the name of Jesus only.
+It is also likely not intended to be a euphemism for YHWH since “get baptized in the name of Jehovah-Jesus the Anointed One” not only makes no sense but also contradicts other verses only using the name Jesus in baptisms.

-Acts 9:10 (possible mistranslation) – From the context, it is clear that the Lord here is Jesus, and the Aramaic text says maryah.
+Acts 9:10 (possible mistranslation) – The context shows that the Lord here is Jesus, and the Aramaic text says maryah.
 However, this book was written in Greek and then translated into Aramaic, so maryah was the choice of the translator.
 The original Greek shows no implication that this was a euphemism for YHWH as there is no Greek ‘grammar error’ nor any other indication.
-The Greek just says ο κύριος (the Lord) and κύριε (o, Lord), so ought to have been translated as variants of mara, not maryah, unless the Aramaic translator was just wishing to use the full spelling of Lord to be respectful.
+The Greek just says ο κύριος (the Lord) and κύριε (o, Lord), so they ought to have been translated as variants of mara, not maryah, unless the Aramaic translator was just wishing to use the full spelling of Lord to be respectful.

-Acts 9:27 (not a proper noun) – This book was originally in Greek, and the use of maryah in the Aramaic is the translator’s choice.
-The Greek does not have the ‘grammar error,’ so this evidently originally meant to just say Lord, and is not a euphemism for YHWH.
+Acts 9:27 (not a proper noun) – This book was originally in Greek, and the use of maryah in Aramaic is the translator’s choice.
+The Greek does not have the ‘grammar error,’ so this was probably originally meant to just say Lord, and is not a euphemism for YHWH.

-Acts 18:25 (mistranslation) – Here the reference to Lord is likely to Jesus, based on the context.
+Acts 18:25 (mistranslation) – Here, the reference to Lord is likely to Jesus, based on the context.
 Also, the Greek has the article (‘the’) beforehand.
 Therefore, this is not a euphemism for YHWH.
-However, Acts was likely originally written in Greek, so using maryah here was the choice (or misunderstanding) of the translator, and is not inspired.
-The next verse, Acts 18:26, is also mistranslated (see above).
+However, Acts was likely originally written in Greek, so using maryah here was the choice (or misunderstanding) of the translator and is not inspired.
+The next verse, Acts 18:26, is also mistranslated.

 1 Corinthians 11:27 (not a proper noun) – Jesus is called Lord, or maryah here, twice.
-However, it does not appear to be a euphemism for YHWH since the Greek translation has the article (‘the’) before both instances, implying that it was understood to mean Lord as a title, and is not where a proper noun would go.
-The full spelling was evidently used to stress his authority, perhaps using a stronger version of Lord for emphasis.
-Note that the previous verse calls Jesus mara, not maryah (in the spelling d’maran).
+However, it does not appear to be a euphemism for YHWH since the Greek translation has the article (‘the’) before both instances, implying that it was understood to mean Lord as a title, and it is not where a proper noun would go.
+The writer may have used the full spelling of Lord to stress Jesus’ authority – especially considering that the previous verse calls Jesus mara, not maryah (in the spelling d’maran).

 1 Corinthians 11:29 (not a proper noun) – Jesus’ body is called the body of maryah here.
 However, it does not appear to be a euphemism for YHWH since the Greek translation has the article (‘the’) before it, implying that it was understood as a title, not as a proper noun.
-It is simply the full spelling of Lord.
-Note that verse 26 calls Jesus mara, not maryah (in the spelling d’maran).
+It therefore appears to be merely the full spelling of Lord rather than a euphemism.
+Note that earlier in verse 26 it calls Jesus mara, not maryah (in the spelling d’maran).

-James 5:7 (not a proper noun) – This cannot be a euphemism for YHWH because Jehovah is not expected to come/arrive, Jesus is.
+James 5:7 (not a proper noun) – This cannot be a euphemism for YHWH because Jehovah/Yahweh is not expected to come/arrive except via his Son, Jesus.
 Also, in the next verse, it says that the maryah will make an appearance, and the Bible says that no man can see God.
-Therefore, maryah must just be the full spelling of Lord, and not being used as a euphemism.
+Therefore, maryah must just be the full spelling of Lord and cannot be a euphemism.

-1 Peter 2:3 (not a proper noun) – Here maryah could refer to Jesus, as the next verse describes approaching him.
+1 Peter 2:3 (not a proper noun) – Here, maryah could refer to Jesus, as the next verse describes approaching him.
 The Greek translation uses the article and says ‘the Lord,’ indicating that it was not understood to be a euphemism for a proper noun.
-Therefore, here maryah is just the full title of Lord.
+Therefore, here maryah appears to be just the full spelling of Lord.

-Revelation 22:20 (not a proper noun) – Used in the phrase ‘Lord Jesus,’ so clearly maryah is not used as a euphemism for the Divine Name here, but is just the full version of Lord, showing respect for his full authority.
+Revelation 22:20 (not a proper noun) – Since it’s used in the phrase ‘Lord Jesus’ here, maryah is likely not a euphemism for the Divine Name, but is just the full version of Lord, showing respect for his full authority.
 Note that Jesus is referred to as maran in the next verse.

 Verses where maryah refers to the Almighty Father

-All of the verses in Category #5 on our page on The Divine Name in the New Testament.
+All of the verses listed as Category #5 on our page The Divine Name in the New Testament use maryah to refer to the Father.

 Matthew 3:3, Mark 1:3, Luke 3:4, John 1:23 – This quote is from Isaiah 40:3, which says YHWH in the Hebrew.
-The context (at Isaiah 40:9) makes it clear that the Lord who is coming is YHWH.
-However, in our translation we use Lord in Isaiah 40:3, not Jehovah, and therefore quote it that way here in Matthew 3:3.
-We believe that at some point, the Rabbis removed all instances of “YHWH” from the Hebrew, and then later restored them.
+The context of Isaiah 40:9 shows that the Lord who is coming is YHWH.
+However, in our translation, we use Lord in Isaiah 40:3, not Jehovah/Yahweh, and therefore quote it that way here in Matthew 3:3.
+Why do we do this?
+Well, we believe that at some point after the return from Babylon, the Jews removed all instances of “YHWH” from the text but then later restored them.
 In so doing, some references to YHWH were accidentally ‘restored’ where they were not there originally.
 We think that this is one of those places.
-However, we’re not dogmatic about this, and could be wrong.
+However, we’re not dogmatic about this and could be wrong.

 Mark 2:26 (mistranslation) – The Aramaic wording mentions the table of maryah here, just as the parallel account in Matthew 12:4 does.
 However, the Greek text does not mention the table of kyrios, and such words are omitted.
-We believe that Mark was originally written in Greek (albeit based upon Matthew), so our translation goes by the received Greek text and leaves this reference out.
+We believe that Mark was originally written in Greek, so our translation goes by the Greek text and leaves this reference out.

 Luke 2:24 and Luke 6:4 (mistranslations) – If Luke was originally written in Greek (and we suspect that it was), then there is no mention of Lord or God here.
-The Aramaic translator added maryah here and this mention is not inspired.
+The Aramaic translator added maryah here, and therefore, we do not believe this mention to be inspired.

-Luke 17:29 (mistranslation) – This says that the Lord, maryah, rained down fire on Sodom, however Luke was probably originally written in Greek, and the Greek version does not mention the ‘Lord’ here.
-So the our ancient translator friend chose to add a reference to maryah, confirming that he understood it to be a euphemism for YHWH.
+Luke 17:29 (mistranslation) – This says that the Lord, maryah, rained down fire on Sodom.
+However, Luke was probably originally written in Greek, and the Greek version does not mention the ‘Lord’ here.
+So our ancient translator friend chose to add a reference to maryah, confirming that he understood it to be a euphemism for YHWH.
 However, it likely does not belong in the text.

 Acts 4:24 (mistranslation) – We believe that Acts was originally in Greek, and the Aramaic translator chose to put maryah here, but the Greek says ‘God,’ not ‘Lord.’
 It’s possible that God is also a euphemism for YHWH here, but we cannot be sure, so we leave it saying God.